Cloufield/GWASTutorial/06_Association_tests/README.md

 We will perform logistic regression with firth correction for a simulated binary trait under the additive model using the 1KG East Asian individuals.

 !!! note "Firth correction"
-    Adding a penalty term to the log-likelihood function when fitting the logistic model, which results in less bias. - Firth, David.
+    Adding a penalty term to the log-likelihood function when fitting the logistic model results in less bias. - Firth, David.
 "Bias reduction of maximum likelihood estimates."
 Biometrika 80.1 (1993): 27-38.

 !!! note "Quantitative traits"
     For quantitative traits, linear regressions will be performed and in this case, we do not need to add `firth` (since Firth correction is not appliable).

 !!! example "Sample codes for association test using plink for binary traits"
     ```
-    genotypeFile="../01_Dataset/1KG.EAS.auto.snp.norm.nodup.split.maf005.thinp020"  #!please set this to your own path
+    genotypeFile="../01_Dataset/1KG.EAS.auto.snp.norm.nodup.split.maf005.thinp020"  #!please set this to your path
     phenotypeFile="../01_Dataset/1kgeas_binary.txt" #!please set this to your own path
     covariateFile="../05_PCA/plink_results_projected.sscore"